how to make money with personal blog

 1st two products I created straight back in 2009 were both ebooks: 31 Days to Build a Better Blog (since updated into a program) and the fundamental Guide to Portrait Photography (now superseded by a selection of portrait photography books)

-That was almost ten years ago, and that will be quite a while within the world that is an ebook.
-Amazon had only recently launched the Kindle, plus the iPad that is firstn’t appear for the next 12 months.
+That was almost ten years ago, and that will be quite a while within the world of ebooks.
+Amazon only recently launched the Kindle, and the iPad will not appear for the next 12 months.

 Example: Deacon Hayes’ You Can Retire Early!